Communication from the Commission - Services of general interest in Europe

 4.4.
 The appreciation of services of general interest by consumers

 53. In terms of price, postal services received the most positive rating, followed by public utilities.
-Even so, substantial dissatisfaction with the current level of prices can be deduced from the fact that over 30 % of respondents considered them to be unfair or excessive in every case.
-Telephony and long-distance rail services elicited the most unfavourable response.
+Even so substantial dissatisfaction with the current level of prices can be deduced from the fact that over 30% of respondents considered them to be unfair or excessive in every case.
+Telephony and long distance rail services elicited the most unfavourable response.
 Quality ratings for services are generally good with the exception of transport and to a lesser extent postal services.
-Combining the appreciation of price with quality, long-distance rail services clearly do not appear to be performing well.
+Combining the appreciation of price with quality, long distance rail services clearly do not appear to be performing well.
 Consumers consider public utilities (electricity, gas and water) to best meet their expectations, with communications and local transport more mixed.
-Treatment of complaints receive also a very low level of satisfaction, deduced from the fact that for every service measured, over 45 % of respondents considered the treatment to have been either bad or very bad.
+Treatment of complaints receive also a very low level of satisfaction, deduced from the fact that for every service measured, over 45% of respondents considered the treatment to have been either badly or very badly.

 5. A EUROPEAN PERSPECTIVE